raminAudio/MOWO/readme.md

 You could find some results from running YOLO on different datasets and how fast it can detect objects (https://pjreddie.com/darknet/yolo/).
 There are several files and scripts that are needed to train a YOLO model, most of which you will find in the link I mentioned earlier.

-As a heavy Tensorflow uses, and a lazy engineer, I started to look for a repo where someone has taken the weights and re-implemented YOLO with Tensorflow which is how I came across (https://github.com/qqwweee/keras-yolo3).
+As a Tensorflow user and a lazy engineer, I started to look for a repo where someone has implemented YOLO with Tensorflow for me.
+Someone has: https://github.com/qqwweee/keras-yolo3.
 This repo contains most of the fine-tuning scripts as well as a sample code for running inference.

 I grabbed and modified some of their codes to match what I have for my training dataset.